AnemoneLabs/nymphemeral/README.rst

     nymphemeral

 nymphemeral only works with the `new nymserv`_.
-Currently, `nym.now.im`_ is the only nymserv running this code.
+Currently, `nym.now.im`_ is the only nym server running this code.
 The nymphemeral GUI is very friendly and should be straightforward.
 When the client is run for the first time, ``nymphemeral.cfg`` will be automatically created in the ``~/.config/nymphemeral`` directory and you can edit it per your liking.
 You